fflopsi/fflopsi.github.io/index.md

 The main languages I've been learning are Python and Java, and more recently, Kotlin and R. I've also looked into many other languages like Shell/Bash, LaTeX, C/C++, C#, SQL, HTML/CSS/JavaScript/TypeScript, Dart, etc.

+This fall (September 2023), I'll start my studies at university.
+Let's hope I still find some time to code... 😄

 ## Some projects

 Here's some information about my projects that are available on [my GitHub](https://github.com/fflopsi):